SubikshaSathiasai/Online-Food-Ordering-System/README.md

-# Online-Food-Ordering-System

-# Sooru Food Ordering System - College Mini-Project
+# Online-Food-Ordering-System - College Mini-Project

 Welcome to the Sooru Food Ordering System, a mini-project developed specifically for our college students!